mozilla/uniffi-rs/docs/adr/0006-external-types.md

 ## Context and Problem Statement

-UniFFI currently cannot support types from external crates because of Rust's orphan rule prevents implementing `ViaFfi`.
+UniFFI currently cannot support types from external crates because Rust's orphan rule prevents implementing `ViaFfi`.
 The orphan rules specifies that the trait needs to be in the `uniffi` crate or the external crate, but we are generating the scaffolding code for the crate being uniffied.